betaglot/plantabeta/docs/dev/ElementsGraph.md

 - RockCap is not valuable for planting.
 - CreamyEco

 Value is added along the chain of steps.
-PlantingSequence
+PlantingPhrase

 MicrositeValidation Threshold MinimumValue
 - SoilProperties